Table of Contents

 Method 1.
 Check and Fix Disk Errors on External Hard Drive

-Mostly, when an internal or external hard drive contains an unknown error or corrupted file system, the Windows computer will not be able to detect or open the drive.
+Mostly, when an internal or external hard drive contains an unknown error or a corrupted file system, the Windows PC will be unable to detect or open the drive.

 Option 1.
 Run Partition Manager Freeware to Fix External Hard Drive Not Responding Error